credebl/docs/src/content/docs/en/guides/getting-started.md

 **REDIS:** Download and install [REDIS](https://redis.io/docs/install/install-stack/docker/).

-**Authentication and Database**
+#### Authentication and Database

-The CREDEBL Platform, being open source , mandates user authentication and utilizes a database for storing agent wallets and platform data.Supabase is used as a database service.
+The CREDEBL Platform, being open source , mandates user authentication and utilizes a database for storing agent wallets and platform data.
+Keycloak is used as a database service.

-To set up authentication and the database server, you have the option to either utilize [supabase](https://supabase.com/docs/guides/cli/local-development) or take advantage of the [Supabase SaaS service](https://supabase.com/).
+To set up keycloak for authentication follow the [Keycloak Setup using Docker](/en/guides/keycloak) section.
+Learn more about keycloak from their [official website](https://www.keycloak.org/).

 **SendGrid**